-Our afternoon appointment in the Douro was in the western part of the Douro Superior at the legendary home of the Queen of the Douro, Quinta do Vesuvio.
+Our afternoon appointment in the Douro was in the western part of Douro Superior at the legendary home of the Queen of the Douro, Quinta do Vesuvio.
 Home to Antonia Ferreira while in the Douro, Vesuvio is nestled at the bottom of a large series of mountain-like hills that rise from the banks of the Douro.
-The resulting steep and multi-faceted terroir provides multiple amphitheater-like sites ideal for planting vineyards made up of 7 peaks and 31 distinct valleys.
+The resulting steep and multi-faceted terroir provides multiple amphitheatres like sites ideal for planting vineyards.

-We were running a little late so we put the petal to the metal as we zigged and zagged our way along the Douro and then up and over a series of mountain tops to descend through the Vesuvio vineyards down to the Douro River and the Quinta far below.
+We were running a little late so we put the pedal to the metal as we zigged and zagged our way along the Douro and then up and over a series of mountaintops to descend through the Vesuvio vineyards down to the Douro River and the Quinta far below.

-Since the building was built on a hillside, it was built along the grade so that every level was accessible by foot or auto.
 The top level at the back of the building is where the lagares are located.
-Grapes are brought in after careful selection from the back of the building.
-The grapes are crushed under foot by a team of workers.
-Foot trodden maceration is an old tradition that is still practiced and celebrated at each harvest after the grapes come in from the vineyards.
+Grapes are brought in after careful selection from the back of the building at the top.
+The grapes are crushed underfoot by a team of workers.
+Foot trodden maceration is an old tradition that is still practiced and celebrated at each harvest as the grapes come in from the vineyards.
 It truly is a sight to behold should you witness it or if you are lucky enough to partake in one yourself.
-The human foot is perfect to crush grapes as they will never crush the seeds which would release bitter astringency into the must.
-This process and the macerations takes place for about 3 days before the must is moved to large cask to finish fermentation and finishing.

-On the next level down are the large wooden chestnut casks that finish fermentation and where fermetnation is stopped and the wines are fortified (inoculated) with a grape brandy spirit.
-Gravity does all the work here, gently handling the wine as it makes its way into the tanks from the lagare on the upper level.
-Some producers make their own neutral grape spirit for inoculation, though the majority buy it from regulated cooperatives or import it from other countries that can vary in quality.
+The next level down are the wooden tanks and barrels that age the wine before it is bottled.
+Gravity does all the work here gently handling the wine as it makes its way into the tanks.
+Port is a fortified wine and inoculation will have already taken place before the wines are in barrel.
+The best producers make their own neutral grape spirit for inoculation, though the majority buy it from regulated cooperatives that vary in quality.